Bronx fire's multiple victims include young children and adults

 Stewart-Francis was also Shawntay Young’s aunt, according to WABC-TV.

-Kelly Francis, 7
+Charmela Francis, 7

-Kelly Francis’ mother and younger sister also died in the fire.
+Charmela Francis’ mother and younger sister also died in the fire.
 She was only 7.

 Kylie Francis, 2